-- Prescription medicines (eg, isotretinoin [Accutane], phenytoin [Dilantin])
+- Prescription medications such as isotretinoin and phenytoin

 Problems at Birth

 Prematurity and low birth weight may sometimes lead to intellectual disability.
-These conditions may be associated with bleeding in or around the brain.
-However, other birth conditions or physical stress in the newborn stage may injure an infant's brain.
+However, other birth complications and conditions or physical stress in the newborn stage may injure an infant's brain.

 Problems After Birth

 Other conditions that can damage a child's brain and possibly lead to intellectual disability include: